6.3.1 Privacy Act

 Child support & the Privacy Act

-DHS is subject to the Privacy Act, which protects the personal information that government and businesses collect about individuals.
+Services Australia is subject to the Privacy Act, which protects the personal information that government and businesses collect about individuals.
 The Privacy Act established standards for information collection, storage, security, correction, use, disclosure and access.
 It also provides safeguards for the collection and use of tax file numbers.

 Personal information includes any information or an opinion, whether true or not, and whether recorded in a material form or not, about an identified or reasonably identifiable individual.